arghyadeep-k/google-sheets-logger/README.md

 **Install from command line:**

-`npm install google-sheets-logger`
+`npm install --save google-sheets-logger`

 Or

 **Install via package.json:**

-Add the following to your package.json file under dependencies-
+Add the following to your *package.json* file under dependencies

 `"google-sheets-logger": "1.0.2"`